Jbleezy/BO1-Reimagined/README.md

 * Scoped Kar98k: use original scope overlay?
 * Bouncing Betty: add better sprint and dive anims
 * Maya - to be able to change a number that is red, right click on the number and select 'Break Connection' OR after changing the number, press Enter then press S
-* Fix Thompson viewmodel (problem is degenerate tris discarded, part of the model doesn't show on right side of weapon, can be seen on empty reload, is not like that on base BO1 or WaW)
+* Fix Thompson viewmodel (part of the model doesn't show on right side of weapon, can be seen on empty reload, is not like that on base BO1 or WaW)
+* Fix M1 Garand viewmodel (textures are too dark)

 ### Versus Todo
 * Fix turret attacking team of player that activated turret (if cant fix, then make turrets attack anyone to make it fair)